Mobile Menu

 • Have students find someone who has the same answer to the question as they do and write their answer/name beside the question.

-Use all or some of these good ice breaker questions to get students talking to each other.
-And remember, the goal of these icebreaker questions for teens is to help students to find common ground with each other.
-You can emphasize this by having students write down the connections they make to each person they talk to if you wish.
+And remember, the goal of these ice breaker questions for teens is to help students to find common ground with each other.
+You can emphasize this commonality by having students write down the connections they make to each person they talk to if you wish.

 ice-breaker-questions-for-teens

-Personal / Life Questions
+Personal / Life Icebreaker Questions for Teens

 1. What was your favorite game when you were a kid?